 - Ovarian tumors

 - Adrenal tumors

-Presents as excess hair growth on the face, arms, back, armpits, groin, or chest.
-Symptoms and signs of some disorders associated with hirsutism may include:
+The most common problem is excess hair growth on the face, arms, back, armpits, groin, or chest.
+Severe problems may be:

 - Abnormal or absent menstrual periods

 The doctor will ask about your symptoms and health history.
 A physical exam will be done.
 It will focus on areas of hair growth.
 This is often enough to make the diagnosis.

 Blood tests may be done to check hormone levels.

 Other tests may be done to look for a cause.